kubernetes-sigs/lws/keps/173-headless-service-per-replica/README.md

 the system.
 The goal here is to make this feel real for users without getting bogged down.
 -->

-#### Story 1

-As a user running a large scale LWS job, I want to have each leader-worker group with its own service.

 ### Notes/Constraints/Caveats (Optional)